giacomocaironi/giacomocaironi.github.io/collections/posts/why-I-built-my-own-static-site-generator.md

 I first learned about them when I discovered Github Pages.
 It seemed a fantastic thing, a place where I could host my site for free.
 I know that there are some services, like Heroku, which can host a python web app for free (with restrictions).
 However the idea of doing everything in the same platform I use for version control seemed fascinating.
 So I started using it.

-## An brief look at some static site generators
+## A brief look at some static site generators

 At first I tried out Pelican, a static site generator written in python, which was very appealing because I could use the Jinja2 templates, that I had learned using Flask.
 However I thought it hadn't enough flexibility, I wasn't able to understand how to make something that was not only a blog.
 I wanted to create custom collections.